Discussion in 'World & Ancient Coins' started by Moonshadow, May 12, 2010.

 oh yeah...that one is nice.

 I have this token but my grade is poor/worn down.
 I am humbled to show it here but proud to say I have 1.
-I will post picks of it tomorrow.
+I will post picks of it soon.

 Although the Druid tokens were originally designed to be spent in the shops of the Parys and Mona mining companies, they were soon being spent all over Wales and England.
 It was not difficult to accept about one ounce of the world's finest copper, especially since the tokens featured the popular Druid on their obverses.